What Each AI Platform Looks For: Platform-by-Platform Guide

 Crawler: Bingbot

-What Adymus flags: Blocked Bingbot in robots.txt is the most common Copilot issue.
-Adymus checks whether Bingbot can access your site and flags it immediately if blocked.
+Blocked Bingbot in robots.txt is the most common Copilot issue.
 Without Bing access, your Copilot score stays at zero.

 11. What All 8 Platforms Have in Common

-Despite the differences, five signals appear in every platform's scoring formula.
-Adymus weights these into your overall score because they are the baseline.
+Despite the differences, five signals appear in every platform's formula.
 Get these right and every platform score improves at once.

-What Adymus flags: Your scan results include an overall score that combines all 12 analyzers, plus a separate score for each platform.
-The cross-platform issues above are often the fastest wins because fixing one problem improves scores everywhere.
+These cross-platform issues are often the fastest wins because fixing one problem improves scores everywhere.

 Frequently Asked Questions